 But is it really you in those pics?

 For years, brands and advertisers have tried to convince us that being ‘beautiful’ means sharing the same common traits – lithe, long-haired with flawless skin, perfect teeth and the right tan.

-There’s nothing wrong with wanting to look and feel your best, but when we make a sunset that bit more colourful, or change our appearance to better suit a generic idea of beauty, we’re altering what really happened in the moment and losing a piece of ourselves at the same time.
+There’s nothing wrong with wanting to look and feel your best, but when we make a sunset that bit more colourful or changes our appearance to better suit a generic idea of beauty, we’re altering what really happened at the moment and losing a piece of ourselves at the same time.

 Our real beauty comes from our diversity – from body shapes to hair colour and beyond.

 In addition to being comfortable with how we look, I believe that women should also be open to discussing how issues such as periods, bladder leakage, discharge and sweat affect us day-to-day.